 2. Even if it is a jacket with an inspection window, undoe the lifejacket at the point next to the inflator.

 3. Check the gas cylinder is hand tight, or if it’s a bayonet type, is it firmly locked in position.

-5. Replace the cylinder if required (these can be purchased from most chandlers).
+5. Replace the cylinder if required.

 6. Look for the green coloured indicators on the trigger and if fitted, on the automatic firing system.

 7. Keep spare cyclinders and replacement parts for the automatic firing system on hand.
 So, that the jacket can be re-armed.
 Or, keep a spare jacket for each person onboard.
 The replacement parts are relatively inexpensive to purchase.

 8. Get the jacket serviced at the manufacturer’s recommended intervals.
 This is highly recommended.

 9. Undertake a thorough inspection of each and every lifejacket at least once a year – more often if the lifejacket is used frequently.

 10. Conduct an inflation test of the bladder annually.
 Inflate the bladder through the oral inflation tube via a low pressure air pump or simply blowing into the tube.
 Leave inflated for at least 24 hours in a termperature stable environment to check the bladders integrity.